No-Bake Strawberry Crunch Cheesecake

 Strawberry cream cheese filling

 The texture of the strawberry filling is a bit more fluffy and mousse-like than traditional cheesecake.
-That’s just how I like my no-bake cheesecakes!
-If you prefer a denser, more traditional cheesecake filling, reduce the whipping cream from 1 1/2 cups to 1 cup.
+That’s just how I like it!
+But if you prefer a denser, more traditional cheesecake filling, reduce the whipping cream from 1 1/2 cups to 1 cup.

 Assemble the cake